-Pictured: John Andolini built a successful girls varsity program at SMSA in his eight seasons as the Tigers’ coach.
+Pictured: John Antolini built a successful girls varsity program at SMSA in his eight seasons as the Tigers’ coach.
 (Submitted photo)

 By Paul Augeri

-John Andolini, who spent the last 11 years with the basketball programs at Hartford’s Sport and Medical Sciences Academy, has been hired as the new boys varsity coach at East Hampton.
+John Antolini, who spent the last 11 years with the basketball programs at Hartford’s Sport and Medical Sciences Academy, has been hired as the new boys varsity coach at East Hampton.

 “My dad was an official the entire time I grew up,” he said.
 “I went to all of his games, and in college I started officiating on the side.
 When I came back to Connecticut, I joined the high school board and went for a Division III tryout and was fortunate enough to make it.
 I moved up the ladder and was a Patriot League member official the last year I officiated games.”

 Antolini lives in Southington, where he coaches his son’s travel team, and owns his own business in Bristol.

 “When I first had kids I was officiating every single night,” he said.
 “I thought coaching would be more consistent in terms of time and would keep me closer to home.”